jamie2210/CI_MS1_TBC/README.md

     • Github is used to store the projects code after being pushed from Git.
 8. Illustrator:
     Illustrator was used for logo creation and artwork touch ups
+9. Photoshop:
+    Photoshop was used to cut, crop and edit photos.

 ## Credits

 #### Code

-• The full-screen hero image was taken from https://www.pexels.com/
+• The full-screen hero image was taken from
+• Coach profile pictures taken from https://www.pexels.com/, credit to Volkan Erdek, Gustavo Fring, Yaroslav Shuraev, cottonbro studio, RODNAE Productions and Ron Lach.

 #### Content